IvanGricev/cliproject/README.md

 Features

-Plugin Architecture: The shell loads all module .dll files from a /modules folder at startup using Reflection.
+Plugin Architecture: The shell loads all module .dll files from a /modules folder at startup using Reflection and reports any load failures.

+Asynchronous by Default: The entire application, from the shell's REPL to the module commands, is built on async/await to handle I/O without blocking.

-REPL Interface: A standard Read-Evaluate-Print Loop for command entry.
+Rich REPL Interface: A standard Read-Evaluate-Print Loop for command entry, enhanced with a Spectre.Console UI for colors and tables.

-State Management: The shell manages the state, allowing the user to "enter" a module and use its specific commands.

-Robust Command Parsing: Modules use the Spectre.Console.Cli library to define and parse their own complex commands, arguments, and options.
+Robust Command Parsing: The shell and all modules use the Spectre.Console.Cli library to define and parse their own complex commands, arguments, and options.

-Centralized Data Storage: A JsonDataService in CLI.Core provides easy-to-use methods (LoadData, SaveData) for all modules to persist their data in a central ModulesData folder.

-Shared DI Registrar: CLI.Core provides a common SpectreTypeRegistrar to simplify setting up Dependency Injection for commands.
+Simplified Module Creation: A BaseModule abstract class in CLI.Core handles 90% of the boilerplate for creating new modules (DI, Spectre setup, etc.).

+Centralized Services: CLI.Core provides shared, reusable services for:

+JsonDataService: Easy-to-use async methods (LoadDataAsync, SaveDataAsync) for JSON persistence.

+IConfigurationService: Loads shared configuration (e.g., API keys) from a central config.json.

+SpectreTypeRegistrar: A shared DI helper for Spectre.Console.Cli.

 Project Structure